canmom/canmom.github.io/fiction/summoning.md

 "God's wounds... did you just..."

-You nod, peering down at me, a shirtless skinny girl tottering due to blood loss from multiple wounds, her arm withered almost to nothing, but still *determined* to see this through.
+You nod, peering down at me: a shirtless bony creature tottering due to blood loss from multiple wounds, your arm withered almost to nothing, but still *determined* to see this through.
 Oh, I like you.

 "If I am not mistaken," you announce, "we are in the company of the esteemed lady Lilith, the first woman on God's earth!"
 I can hear the relish---you're savouring the chance to declare that---and the desperation.
 You were planning this so long...